 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with the senior day care worker and the day care worker, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with the manager and the senior day care worker, as part of the inspection process and can be found in the main body of the report.